JoolsHattey/webprog-coursework/README.md

 Data is stored primarily on a Cloud Firestore.
 There is also a local backup db option which uses SQLite.

-You can choose to use the local db option by running the 'start:local-db' script.
+You can choose to use the local db option by running the 'npm run start:local-db' script.
 This will work completely fine without outside network.